 while they were playing at ball there with the child’s eye.

 Here is more repetition, together with paradox and irony.
-All that survived of the child was his eye which is a symbol of consciousness (repetition) because it opens when we wake and because it sees.
-Because they were unconscious the baboons were destructive but, through their brutality, they transformed !Gaunu-tsaxau into the essence of consciousness (paradox).
+All that survived of the child was his eye which, because it opens when we wake and because it sees, is a symbol of consciousness (repetition).
+Because they are collective the baboons were unconscious and thus destructive but, through their brutality, they transformed !Gaunu-tsaxau into the essence of consciousness (paradox).
 Then they played an unconscious ball game with the eye (irony).